 If you want to make a positive change to any specific habit or routine you are also going to have to change elements of your environment.
-Roughly a year and a half ago, my wife and I remodeled our bedroom.
+Roughly two years ago, my wife and I remodeled our bedroom in Valencia.
 We simplified.
-We wanted our bedroom to become an oasis of peace, calm and relaxation.
+We wanted our bedroom to become an oasis of peace, calm, and relaxation.
 All the clutter out.
-Prior to that, we had a clothes rack that was always full.
-Things lying around on table tops, etc. However, in order to bring about a change we knew that we needed to first change our environment before changing our evening bed time habits.
+Prior to that, we had a clothes rack that were always full.
+Things lying around on tabletops, etc. However, in order to bring about a change we knew that we needed to first change our environment before changing our evening bedtime habits.

-Make the simple assumption that the lifestyle you live today is largely due to the fact that the habits you have are by-products of the environment you live in every single day.
+Therefore I say you can make the assumption that the lifestyle you live today is largely due to the fact that the habits you have are by-products of the environment you live in every single day.
 Don’t believe me?
 Give this some thought?

 - You want to eat healthier but are consistently surrounded by junk food.
 Whether that is your local eat out place or your bad choices grocery shopping.
 The fact that you have chips in your cupboard is going to lead you to eat them at some point.